About the Institution for Social and Policy Studies (ISPS)

-ISPS is centered in a large complex of five inter-connected buildings on Prospect Street in the heart of Yale University, just a few blocks from downtown New Haven.
+ISPS is centered in a large complex of three inter-connected buildings at 77 Prospect Street in the heart of Yale University, just a few blocks from downtown New Haven.

-Since 1968, ISPS has housed and supported Yale faculty from social science departments and professional schools.
+Since 1968, the current building has housed and supported Yale faculty from social science departments and professional schools.
+In the summer of 1994, ISPS moved to its current site.
 The growing momentum of ISPS research and teaching activity has led to a major expansion in 2008.
 ISPS now houses extensive classrooms, offices, event spaces, a library and, soon, a new behavioral lab.

 A little known fact is that the original building on 77 Prospect, built in 1884, was the “Old Hall” for the Wolf’s Head Society at Yale.